 If you would like to know more about our work, please read the RSA Academies’ Strategic Plan 2017-2022.

-In 2017 we launched two Family wide commitments: Arts, Creativity and Cultural Education and Preparing for the World Beyond School.
 These are important statements of our intent to develop our work in these areas.
 All schools and their governing bodies have signed up to the commitments and we are working with the schools to support and facilitate these goals as part of what makes an RSA Academies’ education distinctive.
 We are working on a third area at the moment around inclusivity, mental health and wellbeing.

 Introducing our schools